5 Critical Questions to Choose the Right Type of Shower Base

 If you have elderly parents do you think it’s possible they will need to live with you as they age?
 If so – a low profile or barrier free pan is a smart choice.

 If you have young boys who will use and abuse their shower (I completely relate to this since I’ve got a 22 and 18-year-old sons whose bathroom is a mess until their Mom or I get on them) a durable solid surface pan will even stand up to young dudes like my sons.
 If somebody using the shower struggles with their weight, I would not recommend a fiberglass pan which can flex.
 A better choice is a stone shower pan which is as solid like a rock.
+And just look at some of the fun patterns you can get in low threshold stone shower pans.

 Critical question #5 to choose the right shower base – Are you the one who has to clean the shower?